SecurityBong/HostHeaderInjection/README.md

 **Important:**
 It is only applicable to HTTPS.
 It is still in developement phase.
 The script will go over each URL, send a request with a modified host header ("Host: malicious.com"), and check if the response contains the modified host.
 If it does, it will print "Vulnerable" in red color; otherwise, it will print "Not Vulnerable" in green color.
+It will also print the header which it uses for the attacking.

 **Note:**
 chmod +x HostHeaderInj.sh